-Bereavement services at Blue Water Homecare begin on admission.
+Bereavement services at Blue Water Hospice begin on admission.
 We recognize that the process of choosing hospice, and eventually losing a loved one, can be challenging and impacts everyone differently.

 Our experienced staff of caregivers will be on call to help your family process their entire range of emotions as they bereave, and in time, eventually begin to heal.

-Blue Water Homecare will also assist you in tending to the often lengthy list of affairs left to address following a loss.
+Blue Water Hospice will also assist you in tending to the often lengthy list of affairs left to address following a loss.

 Experiencing the Stages of Grief